 Most people get to the precipice of these critical steps, and then back away.

 They back away because they think they’re not ready.
-They back away because they want to wait until that road is more clear, and the path is more paved.
+They back away because they want to wait until the road is more clear, and the path is more paved.
 They back away because the fear of change is greater than the desire for what’s on the other side of fear.
 But the most important things in life lie on the other side of fear.

 So don’t back away.